Buckman

 Your Guide to Portland’s Distinctive Districts & Metro Area

-We work with buyers and sellers here and know what makes it worth considering.
-The housing stock ranges from older Craftsmans to newer infill, and the price variation within a few blocks can be significant.
+Buckman is one of the most walkable neighborhoods in Southeast Portland, with easy access to the Central Eastside, the waterfront, and some of the best food and coffee the city has to offer.
+We work with buyers and sellers here regularly and know what makes it worth considering.
+The housing stock ranges from older Craftsman homes to newer infill, and the price variation within a few blocks can be significant.
 We can help you navigate that and figure out what fits your situation.
-Buckman is one of 17 distinct neighborhoods that make up Southeast Portland.
-If you're still figuring out where you might fit, our Southeast Portland neighborhood guide covers the full picture.
 Call or text us at 503-951-8547.

 Francisco & Kim Signature